 10 Best Veg for Growing in Containers

 You do not need a large garden, a dedicated veg plot, or an allotment to grow veg.
-Many veg will grow well in containers.
-If space is limited, you can have tasty, healthy home-grown vegetables.
+Many vegs will grow well in containers.
+Even with limited space, you can enjoy tasty, healthy home-grown vegetables.

-Often with container gardening, Water retaining gel is suggested as an option.
-Personally, I do not think this would be compatible with growing vegetables because of its chemical components.
+- Many people recommend using water retaining gel as an option in container gardening.
+Personally, I do not think this compatible with growing vegetables because of its chemical components.

 The 10 Best Veg to Grow in Containers